zemarkow/freq2notename/README.md

 To interactively create and navigate spectrograms of your music with audio playback, I recommend the free program Audacity.
 To type music notation and create scores, I recommend the programs MuseScore 4 (free), Sibelius, or Finale.
 To perform a wide range of music processing and feature analysis tasks within your own Python scripts, I also recommend the free software package librosa.
 I learned about librosa after I wrote freq2notename, and librosa also supports interconverting between frequencies and note names one at a time.
 However, I still use freq2notename for the convenience and efficiency of interconverting within commented blocks of text via an interactive graphical interface.

+## Acknowledgments

+The pyinstaller package was used to create the standalone dashboard executable files to simplify installation.